webpack/webpack-cli/OPTIONS.md

   --experiments-build-http-lockfile-location <value>                                 Location of the lockfile.
   --experiments-build-http-upgrade                                                   When set, resources of existing lockfile entries will be fetched and entries will be upgraded when resource content has changed.
   --no-experiments-build-http-upgrade                                                Negative 'experiments-build-http-upgrade' option.
-  --experiments-execute-module                                                       Enable build-time execution of modules from the module graph for plugins and loaders.
+  --experiments-cache-unaffected                                                     Enable additional in memory caching of modules that are unchanged and reference only unchanged modules.
+  --no-experiments-cache-unaffected                                                  Negative 'experiments-cache-unaffected' option.
+  --experiments-future-defaults                                                      Apply defaults of next major version.
-  --no-experiments-execute-module                                                    Negative 'experiments-execute-module' option.
+  --no-experiments-future-defaults                                                   Negative 'experiments-future-defaults' option.
   --experiments-layers                                                               Enable module and chunk layers.
   --no-experiments-layers                                                            Negative 'experiments-layers' option.
   --experiments-lazy-compilation                                                     Compile entrypoints and import()s only when they are accessed.